-$$E{p,q}(x, y, z, t) = \frac{1}{3600} \frac{1}{Lw} \sum{i} E{i,p,q}(x, y, z, t)$$ Eq.
-6-12 where L is the length and w is width of the source, and $E{i,p,q}(x, y, z, t)$ is the emissions for i^{th} flight in grams, and the emissions from all the flights which share the same taxi network link, $\lambda{p,q}$, and the same hour bin, t, are accumulated.
+$$E{p,q}(x,y,z,t) = \frac{1}{3600} \frac{1}{Lw} \sum{i} E{i,p,q}(x,y,z,t)$$ Eq.
+6-14 where L is the length and w is width of the source, and $E{i,p,q}(x,y,z,t)$ is the emissions for $i^{th}$ flight in grams, and the emissions from all the flights which share the same taxi network link, $\lambda{p,q}$ , and the same hour bin, t, are accumulated.
+When VOLUME sources are used to represent taxi emissions, Eq.
+6-14 holds true, except L and w are excluded.

-6.5 Emissions from Gates and Terminals
+6.6 Emissions from Gates and Terminals

-In order to model emissions dispersion from engine startup emissions, APU emissions, and GSE emissions, the user needs to create an emissions dispersion metric result including operations which either implicitly or explicitly reference engine startup, APU, or GSE equipment.
-In addition, a gate or a terminal needs to be assigned to each operation.
+To model emissions dispersion from engine startup, APU, and/or GSE emissions, the user needs to create an emissions dispersion metric result that includes operations that either implicitly or explicitly reference engine startup, APU, and/or GSE equipment.
+In addition, a gate or a terminal must be assigned to each operation.

 In AEDT, the physical gate object could be abstracted either as a point AEDT Airport Layout Component called Gate, or as a polygonal AEDT Airport Layout Component called Terminal.
-The Gate component is characterized by the location, elevation, release height, and initial vertical and horizontal dispersion parameters.
-The Terminal component is characterized by the location of each polygon point, the gate location which is set to the location of the first point of the Terminal, elevation, release height, and the initial vertical dispersion parameter.
-Please note that both the Gate and Terminal components are referred to as Gates in the Wizard dialogs in AEDT GUI where they get assigned to the respective operation.
+The Gate component is characterized by the location, elevation, release height, and initial vertical and horizontal dispersion dimensions.
+The Terminal component is characterized by the location of each polygon point, the gate location which is set to the location of the first point of the Terminal, elevation, release height, and the initial vertical dispersion dimension.
+Note that both the Gate and Terminal components are referred to as Gates in the Wizard dialogs in AEDT GUI where they get assigned to the respective operation.
 New gates can be created through the AEDT GUI, an ASIF, or directly in the SQL database.